rishabh-os/universe_sandbox/README.md

 ```bash
 source cosmosis-configure
 ```
 This sets up the environment variables correctly, and will be needed if you want to build any of the hundreds of the modules included in cosmosis.
-But it's not needed for just running and using the module.
+You will need to run this command every time you want to use this package.

 Now we jump off the rails and run some custom commands because `cosmosis-build-standard-library main` is too rigid (it's 2024 and `git` still doesn't let you not care if the directory already exists).